 How can I hide the built-in menu bar clock?

-It’s unfortunately no longer possible to disable the built-in menu bar clock.
+It’s unfortunately not possible to disable the built-in menu bar clock.

 However, you have some options: